 911 recordings show terror at Nashville school during attack

 NASHVILLE, Tenn.
-(AP) — Nashville authorities released 911 calls Thursday that capture the terror inside an elementary school during this week’s mass shooting as people in hushed voices urged dispatchers to send help with sirens, crying and gunfire audible in the background.
+(AP) — Nashville authorities released 911 calls on Thursday that capture the terror inside a Christian elementary school during an attack this week in which three children and three adults were killed, as callers pleaded for help in hushed voices as sirens, crying and gunfire could be heard in the background.

-One caller told a dispatcher that she could hear gunshots as she hid in the closet of the The Covenant School’s art room.
-The recording started just before 10:13 a.m.
-Monday.
+Police released recordings of three 911 calls made during Monday’s attack at The Covenant School.

+In one, a man tells the dispatcher he is with a group of people, including several children, who are walking away from the school toward a main road.
+Although the man remains calm, the tension and confusion of the situation are clear, with several adults speaking over each other and children’s voices in the background.

+Asked about how many shots were fired, a woman responds, “I heard about 10 and I left the building.”

+In another call that started just before 10:13 a.m., a woman tells a dispatcher that she can hear gunshots and that she’s hiding in an art room closet.

-“It sounds like somebody is shooting guns,” the caller said.
-She then noted that there had been a pause in the gunshots.
+“It sounds like somebody is shooting guns,” the caller says.
+She then notes that there had been a pause in the gunshots.

-The dispatcher asked if she was in a safe spot and said two other callers had reported gunshots at the school.
+The dispatcher asks if she was in a safe spot and says two other callers also reported gunshots at the school.

-“I think so,” the caller said, with children’s voices heard in the background.
+“I think so,” the woman says, as children can be heard in the background.

-The teacher then said she could hear more gunshots, and muffled thuds can be heard on the recording.
+The teacher then says she can hear more gunshots, and muffled thuds can be heard.

 “I’m hearing more shots,” the caller said.
 “Please hurry.”

+Another caller says he is in a room on the second floor and asks the dispatcher to send help.

+“I think we have a shooter at our church,” he says, later adding: “I’m on the second floor in a room.
+I think the shooter is on the second floor.”

 Three adults and three 9-year-old children were killed in the attack.
-Authorities say police shot and killed the assailant.
+Authorities say police shot and killed the assailant, a former student they identified as 28-year-old Audrey Hale.

-NASHVILLE, Tenn.
-(AP) — Hundreds of people protested at the Tennessee Capitol on Thursday in favor of tighter gun controls, haranguing the Republican-led Legislature to take action following this week’s mass shooting at a Christian school in Nashville in which three children and three adults were killed.
+The release of the recordings came as people protested at the Tennessee Capitol on Thursday in favor of tighter gun controls, haranguing the Republican-led Legislature to take action.

 Chants of “Save our children!” echoed noisily in the hallways between the state Senate and House chambers, with protesters setting up shop inside and outside the Capitol.
-Some silently filled the Senate chamber’s gallery, including children who held signs reading “I’m nine” — a reference to the age of the three kids who died in Monday’s attack at The Covenant School.
+Some silently filled the Senate chamber’s gallery, including children who held signs reading “I’m nine” — a reference to the age of the kids who died.
 Most protesters were removed from the gallery after some began yelling down at the lawmakers, “Children are dead!”

-Meanwhile, in the House, two Democratic lawmakers caused a temporary shutdown when they began yelling, “Power to the people” through a megaphone.

 The protests followed a Wednesday night candlelight vigil in Nashville where Republican lawmakers stood alongside first lady Jill Biden, Democratic lawmakers and musicians including Sheryl Crow, who has called for stricter gun controls since the attack.